Mobarak Hossain Khan

 Mobarak Hossain Khan (27 February 1938 – 24 November 2019) was a Bangladeshi musicologist, musician, and writer.
 He played the surbahar, a bass version of the sitar.
+He was awarded Ekushey Padak in 1986, Independence Day Award in 1994, and Bangla Academy Literary Award in 2002 by the government of Bangladesh.

 Background

+Khan was born on 27 February 1938 to Ustad Ayet Ali Khan and Umarunnesa at Shibpur village, Nabinagar, Brahmanbaria in the then Bengal Province, British India.
+His grandfather was Sabdar Hossain Khan (Sadu Khan), and other uncles include Alauddin Khan, Samiruddin Khan, Fakir Aftabuddin Khan, and Ustad Nayeb Ali Khan.

-Khan was born on 27 February 1938.
-He came from a musical background.
-His relatives include Ustad Dr. Alauddin Khan (his uncle), Ustad Ayet Ali Khan (his father), Ustad Dr. Ali Akbar Khan (his cousin), Srimati Annapurna Devi (his cousin), Pandit Ravi Shankar (Annapurna's husband of first marriage), Ustad Abed Hossain Khan (his eldest brother), Ustad Bahadur Khan (his elder brother), Sheikh Sadi Khan (his younger brother), his other cousins Ustad Khadem Hossain Khan, Ustad Mir Kashem Khan, his nephews Ustad Phuljhuri Khan, Ustad Khurshid Khan, Ustad Shahadat Hossain Khan, Ustad Bidyut Khan, Ustad Kirit Khan, Reenat Fauzia (his daughter), and many others.
-He was the third son of Ustad Ayet Ali Khan.
-His grandfather was Sabdar Hossain Khan (Sadu Khan), and other uncles include Samiruddin Khan, Fakir (Saint) Aftabuddin Khan, Ustad Nayeb Ali Khan.
+Khan was the youngest among his siblings Bahadur Khan, Abed Hossain Khan, and Sheikh Sadi Khan, Ambia, Kohinoor and Razia.
+His relatives include Ali Akbar Khan (his cousin), Annapurna Devi (his cousin), Pandit Ravi Shankar (Annapurna's husband of first marriage), his other cousins Ustad Khadem Hossain Khan, Ustad Mir Kashem Khan, his nephews Ustad Phuljhuri Khan, Ustad Khurshid Khan, Ustad Shahadat Hossain Khan, Ustad Bidyut Khan, and Ustad Kirit Khan.

+Khan earned his M. A. in History from the University of Dhaka.